sampsyo/bril/README.md

 ```

 The tool is called `typecheck`.
-It also take input on stdin and produce output on stdout.
+It also takes input on stdin and produces output on stdout.

 [flit]: https://flit.readthedocs.io/